BY-LAWS OF THE ALLATOONA QUILTERS GUILD

 Article III.
 Territory and Headquarters

-The Guild shall encompass the state of Georgia and the headquarters shall be located in Cobb County.
+The Guild is located in the state of Georgia and meets in Cobb County.

 Article IV.
 Membership

 Section 1.
-A person is eligible to become a member of the Guild on payment of one year’s dues.
+A person is eligible to become a member of the Guild upon payment of one year’s dues.

 Article V. Officers

 Section 1.
 The Officers of the Guild shall be a President, Vice-President, Secretary and Treasurer.

 Section 2.
 All officers will be elected for one calendar year.

 Section 3.
 Officers may be elected to consecutive terms.